Developing an Asthma Action Plan

 - A list of asthma triggers that are responsible for asthma symptoms and how to avoid them

 - A list of routine asthma symptoms such as coughing, wheezing, tightness in the chest, shortness of breath, and excess mucus production, as well as what you should do if these symptoms occur

 - The name and dose of the daily asthma medication that needs to be taken even when you don't have asthma symptoms

-- The name and dose of the quick-acting or rescue medication that needs to be taken when you develop asthma symptoms
+- The name and dose of the quick-acting, rescue, or relief medication that needs to be taken when you develop asthma symptoms

 - Emergency telephone numbers and locations of emergency care